NDIS Quality and Safeguards Commission: Rollout

 The NDIS Commission began operations across Australia in a staggered rollout that began in New South Wales and South Australia on 1 July 2018, followed by Queensland, the Australian Capital Territory, the Northern Territory, Victoria and Tasmania on 1 July 2019 and was completed in Western Australia on 1 December 2020.
 The Commission was originally planned to roll out to Western Australia on 1 July 2020; however, it was postponed by the state government until 1 December to create capacity for providers to focus on clinical care during the COVID-19 pandemic in Australia.

 Structure

 The NDIS Commission is led by the NDIS Commissioner, Registrar and Chief Operating Officer.
 These three roles are supported by the Senior Practitioner, the Complaints Commissioner, Deputy Registrar, and General Counsel.
 The NDIS Commission falls under the portfolio of the Minister for the National Disability Insurance Scheme, although the Commission is largely independent from government.

 Commissioners

 The NDIS Quality and Safeguards Commissioner has overarching control over the NDIS Commission and is the legislated executor of powers given under the NDIS Act.

 The inaugural NDIS Quality and Safeguards Commissioner was Graeme Head, who served as Commissioner from December 2017 until June 2021.
 Samantha Taylor served as the Acting Commissioner from July 2021 to January 2022.
-Tracy Mackey was appointed as the new NDIS Quality and Safeguards Commissioner in November 2021, and commenced her three-year term in January 2022.
+Tracy Mackey served as the NDIS Quality and Safeguards Commissioner from January 2022 to March 2024.
+Michael Phelan served as Interim NDIS Commissioner from March to September 2024, and Louise Glanville commenced as the new NDIS Quality and Safeguards Commissioner in October 2024, serving alongside Natalie Wade as Associate Commissioner.